chi-bepoosham/model_handler/README.md

 # Model Handler Service

 This service processes clothing images and determines body types using machine learning models.
-It integrates with RabbitMQ for message queuing and handles both male and female clothing analysis.
+It provides a REST API for clothing classification and body type prediction, supporting both male and female analysis.

 ## Features

+- RESTful API for clothing and body type analysis
 - Gender-specific body type analysis
-- Clothing image processing
+- Clothing image processing and classification
-- Asynchronous message processing using RabbitMQ
+- Color tone extraction
 - Support for both male and female models
 - Temporary image storage and processing